-It’s also important to remember that feedback is a process, not a statement.
-Be specific about the certain situations in which X behaviors are observed, and discuss the impact those behaviors have on Y. Ask how they see it or what their experience of the situation may be.
-Listen to their answers and be prepared to change your position if their responses provide new context.
+It’s also important to remember that feedback is a process.
+Be specific about the certain situations in which X behaviors are observed, and discuss the impact those behaviors have on Y. Ask for their take on the situation--and when listening to answers, be prepared to change your position if their responses provide new context.

-Positive, effective feedback is a gift.
+Effective feedback is a gift.
 Project an attitude of gratitude.
 The person giving the feedback may also be feeling tense or nervous, particularly if they’re new to the process, so a simple “thank you” often goes a long way.

 Subscribe to our newsletter for regular insight and news